 New Classicists releases two issues each year, in March and September.
 We accept articles from postgraduates of a recognised institution, or who have graduated their degree within the past five years.
 The journal is interested in receiving article submissions discussing any topic as long as it involves the ancient world.

-Each article will be assessed for suitability and an outcome will be forwarded to you within two weeks of this date.
+Each submission is assessed for suitability by both the Submissions Co-Ordinator and another member of the Editorial board whose specialisation most closely fits the topic.
+An outcome will be sent to you within two weeks of submission.
+The articles are then peer-reviewed by two established academics who specialise in the topic.
 Articles must not have been previously published or submitted to another journal for consideration.

-We are also looking for book reviews of recent works on Antiquity.
-Please contact the editor for more information if you would like to submit a book review.
+We are also looking for book reviews of recent publications on any aspect of Antiquity.
+Please contact the book review editor (firstname.lastname@example.org) with your suggestion and for more details.

 Open Access and Copyright Notice